Keyhabit/Rustic-keyboard-layout/README.md

 Its advantages lie exclusively in the stats of the vowel hand.
 Here it has a large share of SFBs on the index finger, relieving the ring finger, plus it has a much lower amount of scissoring from having punctuation on index.

+It is not yet a well-tried layout and adjustments may have to be made, e. g. wapping pz and yj, possibly also moving k further down in the right central column.

 ![Rustic layout](https://github.com/Keyhabit/Rustic-keyboard-layout/assets/56698156/9f3ae2d8-1f53-4279-9cf9-4b07984722cb)

 ![Rustic-in-ULC-Ultimate-Layout-Comparison-xlsx--Excel-06072024-083915](https://github.com/Keyhabit/Rustic-keyboard-layout/assets/56698156/4d50f0bd-e9d3-4a60-9f37-d2c1867fe063)